Posted 22/09/2024

 Throughout the school, we emphasise developing a love of reading and books.
 From Reception to Year 6, reading should take place daily.
 Your child will soon receive a reading packet and a reading record.
 It is really important that these are brought into school every day in their book bags.
 We will change your child’s reading book every Monday and Thursday.
 By practising re-reading the same book over a few days, it will help your child to become more confident with the text and fluent.
 The children will visit our wonderful school library on a Monday morning, where they will get to choose their very own book to take home!
 They will need to return their library back to school every Monday morning, in order to change it for a new one.
 We kindly ask you support your child with taking good care of our reading and library books at home, so that we can keep them in a nice condition for everyone to enjoy.

-PE - Every Monday and Wednesday
+PE - Every Thursday

 As independent changing for PE is part of the of the Early Years curriculum, we will be supporting and encouraging children to get changed for PE at school.
 Please leave your child’s P.E kit on their peg.
 We will send home the kits for regular washing.